carbon-language/carbon-lang/llvm/docs/CompileCudaWithLLVM.rst

   which fit in 32-bits at runtime.
 This optimization provides a fast path for this common case.

-* Aggressive loop unrooling and function inlining -- Loop unrolling and function inlining need to be more aggressive for GPUs than for CPUs because control flow transfer in GPU is more expensive.
+* Aggressive loop unrolling and function inlining -- Loop unrolling and function inlining need to be more aggressive for GPUs than for CPUs because control flow transfer in GPU is more expensive.
 More aggressive unrolling and inlining also promote other optimizations, such as constant propagation and